Arabian leopard: Distribution and habitat

 In Oman, leopards were reported to have occurred in the Hajar Mountains until the late 1970s.
 The largest confirmed sub-population inhabits the Dhofar Mountains in the country's southeast.
 In the Jabal Samhan Nature Reserve, 17 individual adult leopards were identified between 1997 and 2000 using camera traps.
 Leopards were also sighted in the Musandam Peninsula, particularly Ras Musandam.
 The home range of Arabian leopards in this reserve is roughly estimated at 350 km2 for males and 250 km2 for females.
 The Dhofar mountain range is considered the best habitat for leopards in the country.
 This rugged terrain provides shelters, shade and trapped water, and harbors a wide variety of prey species, in particular in escarpments and narrow wadis.

 In Yemen, leopards formerly ranged in all mountainous areas of the country, including the western and southern highlands eastwards to the border with Oman.
 Since the early 1990s, leopards are considered rare and close to extinction due to direct persecution by local people and depletion of wild prey.

 There was a small population in Israel's Negev desert, estimated at 20 individuals in the late 1970s.
 Leopards were hunted until the early 1960s.
 By 2002, fewer than 11 isolated individuals were estimated to survive.
 Six males, three females and two unsexed individuals were identified in the country, based on genetic analysis of 268 scats collected.
 About five individuals were thought to survive in the Judaean Desert as of 2005.
-The last wild leopard in the Negev desert was sighted in Sde Boker in 2007, which was so sick it was taken into a sanctuary and died in 2009.
-In 2010-11, a leopard was sighted in the northern Arabah Valley.
+The last wild leopard in the Negev desert was sighted near Sde Boker in 2007, which was in a poor and weak shape; and the last leopard in the northern Arabah Valley was sighted in 2010–11.

 In Jordan, the last confirmed sighting of a leopard dates to 1987.